 Whilst most organisations are now seeing the benefits of digital transformation, IT and non-tech leaders are not necessarily equipped with the knowledge and resources that effective, efficient digitisation requires.
-Although in 2021 70% of businesses have created a strategy and action plan for digital transformation, a miniscule 7% have actually implemented their plans.
+Although in 2021, 70% of businesses have created a strategy and action plan for digital transformation, a minuscule 7% have actually implemented their plans.

 5 Most Common Mistakes Made by Leaders When Digitising a Business